ahoxus/ahoxus.github.io/drafts/evs.md

 suffice to say: it might have not been (financially) worth it, yet... but the whole thing is so crazy that it might also have been!

 sadly, no accountant could ever do this math today.

+# some practical advice

+there are, in portugal, 3 good apps to make life easier on learning how to drive anything other than a tesla today.

+that's because tesla still have 2 distinct advantages: a much bigger network of charging stations (which is still not shared with all the rest) and a computer filled with apps which do much better than any other app available anywhere else today.

+- [[a better route planner](http://abetterrouteplanner.com/)] i don't even use it anymore, but for hitting the road with the ion it's still essential. and it's great for learning more about fuel consumption in general.

+- [[miio](http://www.miio.pt/)] is the freaking portuguese map for charging stations. [[osm](http://www.openstreetmap.org/)] is a worthy alternative, specially for offline access, but at everything osm it's still terrible for searching and filtering. google maps is even worse. europe don't like google. ahoxus recommends against it, thanks to [[cregox experience](//cregox.net/google)].

+- [[plugshare](http://www.plugshare.com/)] is one of many similar apps for charging stations in europe. but it's currently the best one which also offers direct charging on the app. tested to work perfectly in spain! miio is the option in "freaking" portugal because this app works mostly everywhere else in europe. portugal wants to be special. 😒

+bonus: ledger-cli, to track expenses. use it with cone (and termux in android). if you're on an iPhone, switch to android already! if you're on an android, consider a ubuntu touch phone, such as the volla x.

 # tl;dr;